Suprnova-Project/documentation/docs/README.md

 ### Fans-Only Content

 If you have a paid/sponsored membership portal for your content, Suprnova is a great way to serve videos to your fans while keeping things "members only."

+### Subscription Discounts

+Suprnova joins together disparate customers and participants so that they can work together to accomplish difficult compute-heavy tasks as a team.
+In essence, this means very time-consuming, resource-heavy transcoding tasks can be offloaded from your own company's compute infrastructure, dramatically reducing cost of doing business in the digital media space.
+Passing these savings on to your customers could be an excellent way to reduce customer churn, promote more engaged viewing, and foster a stronger, more resilient community around your content.

 ### Dailies